Updated on December 14th, 2020

 Tests which may be performed for COVID-19 can be divided as follows:

 - Tests which specifically look for the virus.

 - Tests on the blood that look for evidence of antibodies which suggest current (IGM) or previous (IGG) infection.

+There are also blood tests which measure antibodies against COVID-19 IGG.
+An IGG test becomes positive within the first few weeks of the illness.
+A number of reliable antibody tests are now available.
 The incidence of infection in Hong Kong is very low.
-Even in countries with widespread infection the antibody studies suggest antibody levels which are below those needed for herd immunity.
-We also do not understand how many infected people get antibodies, how effective they are in protection and how long they are likely to last.
-For this reason the concept of an antibody test as an ‘immunity passport’ is still some way off.
+Even in countries with widespread infection, the antibody studies suggest antibody levels which are below those needed for herd immunity.
+We do not yet fully understand how many infected people get antibodies, how effective they are in protection and how long they are likely to last.
+We are also beginning to understand the importance of the T-Cell response in immunity in COVID-19.
+There is no simple test which allows us to measure effective immunity.
+For this reason, the concept of an antibody test as an ‘immunity passport’ is still some way off.
 It is likely that PCR testing will be the mainstay of control for some time yet.

 If you have any concerns or specific questions regarding this issue or if you wish to discuss the implications or logistics of testing for COVID-19, please arrange an appointment to discuss with your doctor.

 1. Cookson, C., & Gross, A. (2020, July 17).
 T-cells: The missing link in coronavirus immunity?: Free to read.
 Retrieved December 14, 2020, from https://www.ft.com/content/5cf2ee49-df7a-4990-b337-860cf7737b2f

 2. (n.d.).
 Retrieved December 14, 2020, from https://www.communitytest.gov.hk/en/faq/